-According to the TSSPS, the NI and IE systems are not meshed (i.e. do not comply with contingency capability in an all-island context).
-This is a transmission system constraint; and separately.

-Capacity Market: Locational Capacity Constraint Methodology Consultation

-The transmission constraint arising from the non-meshed all-island system has implications for the assessment of capacity requirements discussed above, i.e. NI and IE need to be assessed and IE).
-It is intended to use a similar adequacy assessment approach to that used in the all-island
+- In applying the TSSPS to the all-island transmission system, in the absence of the second North-South the NI and IE systems are not meshed as they do not comply with the contingency capability requirements on an all-island basis.
+This means that the outage of the existing 275kV link between NI and IE would lead to the separation of the two transmission systems.
+This is a transmission system constraint; and - The transmission constraint arising from the non-meshed all-island system has implications for the assessment of capacity requirements discussed above, i.e. NI and IE need to be assessed separately.